-A personal technology device (PTD) is a portable Internet-accessing device that is not the property of the district that can be used to transmit communications by voice, written characters, words or images, share information, record sounds, process words, and/or capture images, such as a laptop computer, tablet, smartphone, cellphone, personal digital assistant or E-Reader.
+A personal technology device (PTD) is a portable Internet-accessing device that is not the property of the district that can be used to transmit communications by voice, written characters, words or images, share information, record sounds, process words, and/ or capture images, such as a laptop computer, tablet, smartphone, cellphone, personal digital assistant or E-Reader.
 A student may possess and use a PTD on school property, at after-school activities and at school-related functions, provided that during school hours the PTD remains off and put away.
-With the approval of the superintendent, a principal may permit students to possess and use PTDs during the school day for educational purposes.
-"Educational purposes" include student education, research and career development.
-A principal may put additional rules in place permitting student use of cell phones during noninstructional times of the school days.
+Each principal will establish rules for his or her school site as to whether and how personal technology devices (including, but not limited to smart phones, tablets, laptops, etc.) may be used on campus during non-instructional time.
 Possession of a PTD by a student is a privilege, which may be revoked for violations of the Code of Student Conduct.
 Violations may result in the confiscation of the PTD (to be returned only to a parent) and/or other disciplinary actions.
-Students permitted to use PTDs during the school day must follow all rules set forth in Policy S-SINT and Regulation S-SINT/R, and sign the Student Internet Use Agreement.
+Students permitted to use PTDs during the school day must follow all rules set forth in Policy S-TECH and Regulation S-TECH/R, and sign the Student Internet Use Agreement.
 The district is not responsible for theft, loss, or damage to PTDs or other electronic devices brought onto CMS property.